Details You Probably Didn't Know About Dave Portnoy

 Dave Portnoy has made several smart business decisions in the past to keep his paper in business, but the idea that birthed the most success was altering the cover of Barstool Sports.
 From a simple introductory layout with just the newspaper title and logo on the cover page, the winning idea — having full-sized pictures of models on the front page — came from the camp of photographer Eric Levin.

-"A buddy of mine and I were driving through Faneuil Hall, and he mentioned Barstool Sports ... and he said, 'Dude, you should, like, put some pictures on the cover,'" Levin recounted on the Barstool documentary series.
-"There was a little picture of a girl and I was like 'We should do this like Maxim.'
+The story of how Levin began working with Barstool Sports is a serendipitous one, as the photographer recounted in the Barstool documentary.
+"A buddy of mine and I were driving through Faneuil Hall, and he mentioned Barstool Sports ... and he said, 'Dude, you should, like, put some pictures on the cover,'" Levin narrated.
+"There was a little picture of a girl and I was like 'We should do this like Maxim [magazine].'
 So, I think that night I emailed Dave.
 He emailed me right back and said, 'Yeah, we'd love to do that.'"

 In November 2004, the first copy of Barstool Sports featuring a local cover girl was published.
-Subsequent issues of the newspaper featured the same formula until the publication of the physical copies was seized.
+Subsequent issues of the newspaper featured more seductive cover stars until the company seized the publication of physical copies.

-After the Barstool Sports brand had found an online footing, the Dave Portnoy-led company took the college scene by storm.
+When Barstool Sports became popular online, the Dave Portnoy-led company took the college scene by storm.
 First came the company's concert series, Stoolapaloza, but Portnoy quickly outgrew the venues.
 Barstool then pumped a ton of money into its next project, the "Back to Stool" tour, which was an epic flop.

-But their next party series, called the "Barstool Blackout Tour," finally hit the jackpot.
-"It was a party you did in, like, your house, but it was just in a professional venue," Portnoy explained in the Barstool Sports documentary about the tour.
+But their next party series, the "Barstool Blackout Tour," became a huge success.
+"It was a party you did in, like, your house, but it was just in a professional venue," Portnoy explained in a Barstool Sports documentary about the tour.
 "It just had no rules ... it's something that can only exist for the short time it did."
 The ungoverned sold-out crowds at Portnoy's "Blackout" parties included ladies donning low-cut tops with luminous neon garments and EDM music.
 The tour's crew wasn't made of professionals, and instead, Portnoy and his buddies operated from a grim office in the outskirts of Boston.

 In March 2012, Portnoy brought the "Blackout" parties to a steady halt, largely due to the state of Massachusetts' strict rules about alcohol.
 At the time, he said in a conversation with the Boston Herald, "It just doesn't seem like Boston is friendly to nightlife of our sort, at least.
 It goes against everything our brand is trying to do, if we're doing events where we know kids are spending money and getting turned away."